SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 The API calls are authenticated using [organization keys](xref:Managing_DCP_keys#organization-keys).
 The key must have the *Register catalog items permission* and needs to be added to the HTTP request in a header called **Ocp-Apim-Subscription-Key**.
 You need to have the "Owner" role in order to access/create Organization keys.

-A Catalog item is identified by a unique id (Guid) which can be obtained by the [Catalog UI](#using-the-catalog-ui) or created by yourself.
+A Catalog item is identified by a unique id (Guid) which you should provide yourself.

 ### Registering a Catalog item with the API